1959–60 FA Cup

 The 1959–60 FA Cup was the 79th staging of the world's oldest football cup competition, the Football Association Challenge Cup, commonly known as the FA Cup.
 Wolverhampton Wanderers won the competition for the fourth time, beating Blackburn Rovers 3–0 in the final at Wembley.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions or the weather was inclement.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were Scarborough, West Auckland Town, South Shields, Blyth Spartans, Shildon, Rhyl, Prescot Cables, Burscough, Hereford United, Oswestry Town, Matlock Town, Gainsborough Trinity, Kettering Town, Wisbech Town, Peterborough United, King's Lynn, Chelmsford City, Bedford Town, Enfield, Walthamstow Avenue, Headington United, Wycombe Wanderers, Margate, Hastings United, Ashford Town (Kent), Salisbury, Barnstaple Town, Dorchester Town, Cheltenham Town and Bath City.

+Those appearing in the competition proper for the first time were West Auckland Town and Burscough, while Enfield had last featured at this stage in 1937-38 and Matlock Town had last done so in 1887-88.

 First round proper

-At this stage clubs from the Football League Third and Fourth Divisions joined those 30 non-league clubs having come through the qualifying rounds.
-Crook Town and Barnet also given byes to this round.
+At this stage the 48 clubs from the Football League Third and Fourth Divisions joined the 30 non-league clubs that came through the qualifying rounds.
+The final two non-league sides in the main draw, Crook Town and Barnet were given byes to this round as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 14 November 1959.
 Ten were drawn and went to replays, played on 17–19 November.